Chris: in charge

 Keith:

 Real Life: Programs for Microsoft.
-Lives 2 blocks from Chris and Maia and just stopped the car one day to see what was going on.
+Lives 2 blocks from Chris and just stopped the car one day to see what was going on.
 Got sucked in - akin to disappearing down a whirlpool.

 Laurie:

 Skeleton Life: Carpenter, and excellent cook.
 In 2006 worked mostly on logistics, getting people where they needed to be when they needed to be there.
 Ran the Skeleton Theatre household while Maia was outside on crowd control.
 Helped strike (take down) the stage.
 In 2007 more involved - putting up the stage and lighting positions and being craft services for build days.
+For "The Death Of Rock" ran the front of house live camera feed.

 Marty: